BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

 where $q^{\mu\nu}$ is antisymmetric in $(\mu,\nu)$.

-The terms composing $q^{\mu\nu}$ in \eqref{claim_BRST_1.5} fall into two categories.
-The ones that are products of the primary ghost fields $c^A_1$ with purely $\phi^i$ dependent functions are to determine the classical Noether charge $q^{\mu\nu}_{\text{cl},c^A_1}$.
-The other ones, which we denote as $q^{\mu\nu}_\Ps$, may exist as a sum of higher order gauge dependent functions of the ghost and antighost fields.
+The ghost number one corner charges $q^{\mu\nu}$ contain two distinct contributions: \begin{itemize} \item[(i)] terms proportional to the primary ghost fields $c_1^A$ with coefficients depending only on the classical fields~$\phi^i$, which define the classical Noether charges $q^{\mu\nu}_{\mathrm{cl},\,c_1^A}$, \item[(ii)] gauge dependent higher-order terms involving ghosts and antighosts, collectively denoted by $q^{\mu\nu}_\Psi$. \end{itemize}

-The $s$-exact term in \eqref{claim_BRST_1.5}, determined by the yet to come general computation of the gauge dependent ghost number zero local functional $G_\Ps^\mu[\Ph^I]$, is another gauge dependent completion of the classical Noether second theorem.
+The $s$-exact term, determined explicitly by a forthcoming general computation of the gauge dependent ghost number zero local functional $G_\Ps^\mu[\Ph^I]$, is another gauge dependent extension of the classical Noether second theorem. \end{theorem}

+\begin{proof} We work in the set-up of Section~\ref{section_set-up}, so that all assumptions of the theorem are satisfied.
+For the purpose of this proof, it is convenient to introduce a geometric definition of the BRST Noether current, based solely on the objects defined in \eqref{fundam_identities}.
+To this end, we first introduce additional structures of the BRST covariant phase space \cite{Baulieu:2024oql}.